Poverty relief in Bijie: from trial zone to model zone

 Tan Zhengyi, owner of Wucui Mingxiang Ecology Company, was keen to drive the reporter to the deepest part of the mountains.
 The altitude was 2,300 meters above the sea level.

-There the company grows newly planted tea trees, each only 20-30 centimeters high, covering all the hills.
+There the company grows newly planted tea trees, each only 20-30 centimeters high, on the hills.

 Tan stopped to check the tea trees, and then climbed up to a huge water tank, while introducing his tea garden proudly.